-On December 3, Mrs. Susan (Sam) Spaulding, Latin teacher and World Language Department Chair at St. Mary’s Ryken was presented with the prestigious Theodore James Ryken award during a school wide liturgy to celebrate the Feast of St. Francis Xavier.
-It is the highest award in the Xaverian Brothers school community.
+On December 3, Mrs. Kim Norris, Choir teacher and Fine Arts Department Chair at St. Mary’s Ryken was presented with the prestigious Theodore James Ryken award during a school wide virtual liturgy to celebrate the Feast of St. Francis Xavier.
+This is the highest award in the Xaverian Brothers school community.

 The Theodore James Ryken Award was established to recognize an adult member of the school community who by their commitment and dedication lives the mission of the Xaverian charism of education and strives:

 To proclaim the Gospel of Jesus Christ, to participate in the school’s community of faith and to nurture members of the community, to be committed to academic excellence and to recognize the talents of individuals, to recognize the importance of educating the whole person, to fulfill the Gospel call to peace and justice.

 "I am so humbled today to be standing here and receiving the Theodore James Ryken Award," said Mrs. Kim Norris.
 "No other award would mean so much to me.
 I am so grateful for every day that I get to work with these amazing students, faculty and staff.
 The level of fulfillment that I get from seeing them succeed cannot be measured.
 The level of fulfillment I get from creating beautiful music and memories with these students cannot be measured.
 You see I have watched and worked with many of these students from a very young age, either thru private piano lessons, local youth choirs or the SMR Youth Honors Chorus.
 To watch them and help nurture their love of music and service to God is one of the greatest things I can witness."